GoogleCloudPlatform/datacatalog-tag-engine/apps/query_cookbook/README.md

 ## Query Cookbook Workflow

-This folder contains a workflow which produces metadata tags in Data Catalog that contains query access stats.
+This folder contains a workflow that produces metadata tags in Data Catalog.
+The tags are attached to tables and views in BigQuery and are populated with their most common query access patterns.

-For each table or view in BigQuery, the Query Cookbook workflow computes a table-level tag with these fields:
+For each table or view in BigQuery, the Query Cookbook workflow computes a tag with these fields:
 1) `top_users`: Most active users who have queried this data asset
 2) `top_fields`: Most commonly selected fields on this data asset
-3) `where_clauses`: Most common where clauses on this data asset
+3) `top_wheres`: Most common where clauses on this data asset
 4) `top_joins`: Most common joins on this data asset
 5) `top_groupbys`: Most common group by clauses on this data asset
 6) `top_functions`: Most common functions run on this data asset

-The workflow extracts the query logs from [INFORMATION_SCHEMA.JOBS](https://cloud.google.com/bigquery/docs/information-schema-jobs) view and summarizes their contents by calling Vertex AI's [text-bison](https://cloud.google.com/vertex-ai/docs/generative-ai/model-reference/text) LLM.
+The workflow extracts the query logs from the [INFORMATION_SCHEMA.JOBS](https://cloud.google.com/bigquery/docs/information-schema-jobs) view and summarizes their contents by calling Vertex AI's [text-bison](https://cloud.google.com/vertex-ai/docs/generative-ai/model-reference/text) LLM.
+This logic is wrapped into a cloud function, which is called by a BigQuery remote function.

 ### Dependencies

 In order to deploy this workflow, you must have a running instance of Tag Engine v2.
-Make sure you are running on 2.1.1 or higher.
+Make sure you're running on 2.1.1 or higher.
 You can check your version from the home page of the UI or by calling the `[TAG_ENGINE_URL]/version` endpoint.
 To deploy Tag Engine, refer to this [guide](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/README.md#deploy).

 ### How to Deploy